vacekj/wagmi-permit/README.md

 ## Credits

-Big thank you to [Ana](https://twitter.com/AnaArsonist) for advice and wise words.
+Big thank you to [Ana](https://twitter.com/AnaArsonist) for testing and advice